BIN THE BIN!

-The Sustainable Food Co. places a huge emphasis on food sustainability.
-We contribute zero waste to landfill throughout our entire process, and we're proud of it.
+Here at The SFC we place a huge emphasis on food sustainability.
+We contribute zero waste to landfill throughout our entire process from sourcing to serving, and we're proud of it.
 We really don't have a bin!

 Our menu is specifically designed to ensure each and every one of our ingredients can be sourced, prepared and served using zero-waste, all while ensuring we meet the utmost standards in food safety.